Knowmad211/belly-button-challenge/README.md

 # Contents
 This repository contains two deliverables:
-- "Abushacra_app.js" which contains the JavaScript file used to create the Biodiversity Dashboard.
+- [Abushacra_app.js](static/Abushacra_app.js) which is the JavaScript file used to create the Biodiversity Dashboard.

 # Starter Code